 - Development environment access: SSH, WP-CLI, and Git integration often cost extra

-The math rarely works.
-A $30/month managed plan becomes $80/month after adding necessary features.
-Multiply this across 10-20 client sites.
-Your hosting costs explode beyond budget projections.
+The maths rarely works.
+A $30/month plan becomes $80/month once you add essentials.
+Multiply across 10-20 sites.
+Hosting costs blow past your budget.

 Use our hosting match tool to calculate true hosting costs including all fees and overages.